 Next I attend a session facilitated by Clay Johnson, the Director of Sunlight Labs (who made three useful challenges to developers at the beginning of the day).
 Clay wants to use the metaphor of food to provoke a discussion about what constitutes a healthy information diet and what we can do to make less people “information obsese.”

 He begins by stating the obvious: that most people fill up on the ridiculous and mostly fact-less banter that comes from the mouths of people like Keith Olbermann, Bill O’Reilly, and Glenn Beck.
 But these are not good sources of information to become an informed voter and engaged citizen.
 In fact, Clay goes so far as to call opinion and advocacy journalism the “high fructose corn syrup” of any information diet.
 Facts and actual legislation, on the other hand, are our vegetables.
 But let’s be realistic; few or us have the time or mental energy to read through every revision of every piece of legislation that passes through THOMAS.
 None of us were able to keep up to date with all the daily changes made to the health care reform bill.
-Rather we depended on experts like Ezra Klein (born 1984! good lord) to help us interpret those changes and their likely impacts.
+Rather we depended on journalists like Ezra Klein to help us interpret those changes and their likely impacts.